 7.1 How long can I store buttercream frosting?

-Buttercream frosting can be stored in an airtight container in the refrigerator for up to one week or frozen for up to three months.
-Allow it to return to room temperature and rewhip before using.
+You can keep buttercream in an airtight container in the fridge for up to one week.
+Freeze it for up to three months, then bring it back to room temperature and rewhip before using.

 7.2 Can I use margarine instead of butter?

-While margarine can be used, it may alter the flavor and texture of the buttercream.
-Unsalted butter is recommended for the best results.
+You can, but margarine often changes the flavor and texture.
+Unsalted butter is recommended for best taste.

 7.3 Can I pipe with buttercream frosting?